littleosbook/littleosbook/interrupts.md

      6 Floppy disk     14 IDE Bus
      7 LPT 1           15 IDE Bus

-A great tutorial for configuring the PIC can be found at [@acm].
+A great tutorial for configuring the PIC can be found at [@acm], so we won't repeat that information here.

 Every interrupt from the PIC has to be acknowledged - that is, sending a message to the PIC confirming that the interrupt has been handled.
 If this isn't done, the PIC won't generate any more interrupts.

-You acknowledge a PIC interrupt by sending the byte `0x20` to the PIC that raised the interrupt.
+Acknowledging a PIC interrupt is done by sending the byte `0x20` to the PIC that raised the interrupt.
 Sending the acknowledgement to the PIC that did _not_ raise the interrupt doesn't do anything.
-Implementing a `pic_acknowledge` function is straightforward:
+Implementing a `pic_acknowledge` function can thus be done as follows:

 ~~~ {.c}
     #include "io.h"